-Many parents find it useful to filter their calls.
-Consider asking a trusted friend or relation to be responsible for informing others of your child's condition and whether they should visit.
+Family and friends will want to support you during this time.
+This may result in more people in your home than you are comfortable with.
+Consider asking a family member or trusted friend to be responsible for informing others of your child's condition and whether they should visit.
 People often want to help but don't know how.
 Asking friends to do housework, errands, shopping and school runs can benefit all.